 Words Build a Baby’s Brain

 Talking to a baby doesn’t just encourage language development.
 It is essential to their brain development overall.
 Every time a caregiver has a positive, engaging verbal interaction with a child, neural connections are strengthened in their rapidly growing brain.
-Words coming from a radio, television, or someone talking on a cellphone proved to be of no benefit by the researchers.
+Words coming from a radio, television, or someone talking on a cellphone proved to be of no benefit to researchers.

 The 30-Million-Word Gap